yitbareck/AlgorithmHub/README.md

 # AlgorithmHub
-A simple program which contains implementations of frequently asked algorithms.
+A simple program which contains implementations of algorithms frequently asked in coding interviews.